This document was created using a template from SEQ Legal (http://www.seqlegal.com).

 we use PHPSESSID to recognise a computer when a user visits our website.
 This enables to maintain the application state such as whether you are logged in or not.

-We use Google Analytics, Woopra, Intercom, and Full Story to analyse the use of our website.
+We use Google Analytics, Woopra, and Intercom to analyse the use of our website.

 Our analytics service provider generates statistical and other information about website use by means of cookies.